chienyecodes/Globalsuperstore/README.md

 ![](Dashboard.png)
 This is the Content analysis page.
 Here we could discover the following insights:

 1.The top three countries that generated the highest total profit for Global Superstore in 2014 were The United States, India, and China.
+The bottom 3 countries are Netherlands, Nigeria and Turkey

 2.The top 3 products with the highest total profit for each of these countries are: